SrejonJoy/Business-Website/README.md

 	- Option A (local dev): run `php -r "echo base64_encode(random_bytes(32));"` and prefix with `base64:` → paste into `APP_KEY`.
 	- Option B (from a local Laravel env): `php artisan key:generate --show` and paste the result.

-5. Set the service Start Command to use the `Procfile` (Railway will detect it) or explicitly set:
+5. Choose one of two build methods on Railway:
-	- `php -S 0.0.0.0:$PORT -t public public/index.php`
+	- Recommended (Dockerfile): Set Builder to Dockerfile (root: `my-api-backend`).
+The Dockerfile pins PHP 8.2 and runs `php -S 0.0.0.0:$PORT -t public public/index.php`.
+	- Alternative (Nixpacks): If you use Nixpacks, set service variable `NIXPACKS_PHP_VERSION=82` and keep a start command equivalent to the above.

 6. Add a Deploy Hook (optional): after successful build, run migrations.
 You can do this via Railway “Deploy” → “Actions” → “Run” with command:
 	- `php artisan migrate --force`